Portfolio Rebalancing vs. Long Term Investing

 But then again, the fact that the yield on KO was that low was a pretty good indication in the first place that this wasn't the best place to put new money.

-I could also cherry pick (and I sometimes do because the example is such a powerful illustration) by pointing out that investors who purchased McDonalds (MCD) circa 1991/1992 are now earning in excess of a 25% annual dividend yield on their original investment.
+I could also cherry pick (and I often do because the example is such a powerful illustration) by pointing out that investors who purchased McDonalds (MCD) circa 1991/1992 are now earning in excess of a 25% annual dividend yield on their original investment.

-I agree with Mr. Shaefer about index funds (I'd put all my money in a CD out of spite before I ever bought an index fund).
-But the reality (somewhere between his example of KO in 2000 and my example of MCD in 1991/1992) is that long term ("forever") investing in the highest quality companies is not only a viable form of investing, it may very well be the definition of investing.
+But the reality (somewhere between his example of KO in 2000 and my example of MCD in 1991/1992) is that long term ("forever") investing in the highest quality companies is not only a viable form of investing, it may well be the very definition of investing.

 Disclosure: I'm a kind of hybrid value/dividend growth investor by nature who employs certain customized and conservative option trading strategies (Leveraged Investing) to regularly lower the cost basis on my long term holdings.
-These option strategies serve to simultaneously accelerate the dividend yield and lower the risk of my "forever" portfolio.

 I honestly don't care about capital appreciation or any unrealized capital losses.
 Portfolio rebalancing for the sake of portfolio rebalancing is simply unnecessary.